deviantintegral/apache_rps/README.md

 Synopsis
 ========

-These scripts allow for post-mortem analysis of an Apache access\_log file.
+These scripts allow for post-mortem analysis of an Apache access\_log file to determine the number of requests per second.
 Normally this is graphed with something like mod\_status and Munin.
 If you run into a situation where all you have is the access\_log file, this will allow a reasonable approximation of what mod\_status would have returned.

 Usage
 =====